 All attacks from grey hexes count as flank attacks.
-All blue hexes are in the unit's forward field of fire [~].
+All blue hexes are in the unit's forward field of fire ().
 2 - FOR EACH TARGET, RESOLVE THE ATTACK Draw a combat chip from the bag.
 Consult either the infantry or vehicle side, corresponding to the type of unit you are targeting.
 If it is the first combat chip drawn with an event card icon then pause the attack, draw the top event card, and resolve it focused on the targeted unit for its resolution.
 Otherwise, find the range of numbers on the combat chip which includes the number of hexes away the target is from the firing unit.
 This is your base result; some chips simply say ALL meaning any combat distance begins with this result.
 This, then, may be modified via "upshifts", which are good for the attacker or "downshifts", which are good for the defender to determine the final combat result.
-Calculate the final shifts using this process, with each upshift cancelling out each downshift: A If the firing unit is firing at reduced strength apply one downshift.

-- B Consult the terrain and any markers on top of it being occupied by the attacker and defender.
-Apply any upshifts (A) in the firing hex or, if the target is an infantry, downshifts (V,V) in the target hex. - C Consult the drawing at left, if you are firing from a gray hex (including the grey hexlines; extrapolate the range as needed), then it is a flank attack.
+Calculate the final shifts using this process, with each upshift cancelling out each downshift: - A If the firing unit is firing at reduced strength apply one downshift. - B Consult the terrain and any markers on top of it being occupied by the attacker and defender.
+Apply any upshifts (♠) in the firing hex or, if the target is an infantry, downshifts (▶,♥) in the target hex. - C Consult the drawing at left, if you are firing from a gray hex (including the grey hexlines; extrapolate the range as needed), then it is a flank attack.
 Against infantry, add an upshift to the combat resolution.
-Against vehicles, fire on their rear armor. - D When firing at infantry, if the firing unit or the asset it is using for the attack has upshift(s) on their anti-infantry fire rating (A), apply them. - E When firing at vehicles, compare the anti-vehicle firepower rating of the firing unit to the relevant armor - front or rear - of the target.
+Against vehicles, fire on their rear armor. - D When firing at infantry, if the firing unit or the asset it is using for the attack has upshift(s) on their anti-infantry fire rating (^), apply them. - E When firing at vehicles, compare the anti-vehicle firepower rating of the firing unit to the relevant armor front or rear of the target.
 If the firing unit's firepower is higher than the target's armor rating, add an upshift.
 For each number that the firing unit's firepower is lower than the target's armor rating add one downshift.

-Example 1: The M5 Stuart, on the left, is firing at the Grenadiers, on the far right.
-They are 5 hexes away, well within the M5 Stuart's effective range against infantry of 14.
+Example 1: The T-70, on the left, is firing at the Grenadiers, on the far right.
+They are 5 hexes away, well within the T-70's effective range against infantry of 8.
 The distance of 5 falls within the 5-9 row on the infantry side of the drawn combat chip.
-However, the M5 Stuart benefits from one upshift against infantry (^), so the result of the attack is 'reduced' instead of 'suppressed'.
+However, the T-70 benefits from one upshift against infantry (^), so the result of the attack is 'reduced' instead of suppressed'.
 Turn the Grenadiers block to its reduced side.

-Example 2: The M5 Stuart, on the left, is firing at the Jagdpanzer IV, on the far right.
-It is 8 hexes away, just within the M5 Stuart's effective range against vehicles of 8.
+Example 2: The T-70, on the left, is firing at the Jagdpanzer IV, on the far right.
+It is 9 hexes away, just within the T-70's effective range against vehicles of 9.
 This distance falls within the row 2+ on the vehicle side of the drawn combat chip.
-However, the M5 Stuart managed to get into the flank of the German tank, so its firepower against vehicles of 2 is compared to the Jagdpanzer's rear armor of 1.
-It is higher and the M5 Stuart gains one upshift, suppressing the Jagdpanzer.
+However, the T-70 managed to get into the flank of the German tank, so its firepower against vehicles of 2 is compared to the Jagdpanzer's rear armor of 1.
+It is higher and the T-70 gains one upshift, suppressing the Jagdpanzer.
 Turn the Jagdpanzer block to its suppressed side.

-Resolving the Attack, Destructible Objects | FIRE ORDERS | 17 Now, apply the results of the attack:
+Now, apply the results of the attack: